joeyHXD/tech-assignment/README.md

 # Overview
 This repository contains 2 sub projects:
-- word_frequency.py: A Python script.
+- `word_frequency.py`: A Python script.
 This is the solution to part 1 of the assignment.
-- my-app: A folder containing a next.js application.
+- `my-app`: A folder containing a next.js application.
 This is the solution to part 2 of the assignment.

 # How to run the projects
 1. Clone the repository or download the source code